zzehli/study-notes/ml/ml.md

 * background: https://buttondown.com/ainews/archive/ainews-anthropic-cracks-the-llm-genome-project/
 * construct a replacement model (cross-layer transcoders, CLT) to reproduce the behavior of an LLM on a specific dataset and interpret that replacement model
 * Sparse auto-encoder (SAE) for interpretation studies
+# Paper
+## Scaling LLM Test-Time Compute Optimally can be More Effective than Scaling Model Parameters